theupdateframework/python-tuf/README.rst

 Security Issues and Bugs
 ------------------------

-Security issues can be reported by emailing jcappos@nyu.edu.
+Security issues can be reported by emailing justincappos@gmail.com.

 At a minimum, the report must contain the following: